-You should be available at the first meeting or group orientation to welcome the group and introduce yourself and staff if possible.
-This is especially important since it makes the volunteers feel welcome and that their service is appreciated.
+You should be available at the first meeting or group orientation to welcome the group and introduce yourself and staff who will be working with the crew.
+This meeting usually happens on Sunday late afternoon / early evening shortly after the crew arrives at camp and settles in.